wbmattis2/wbmattis2.github.io/README.md

 ##Technologies

-This website was made from scratch with HTML, CSS, and JavaScript.
+These websites was made from scratch with HTML, CSS, and JavaScript.

 ##Authors